SAMMISolutions/docs/doc_posts/_commands-introduction/general.md

 num: 0
 ---

-When you right click-Edit commands or double click on your button in your deck, you can press **+** to start adding commands to execute when the button is pressed.
+When you right click-Edit commands or double click on your button in your deck, you can press **+** or use `CTRL+N` keyboard shortcut to start adding commands to execute when the button is pressed.

 {% include video.html w="75" src="new-command.mp4" alt="Adding a command to a button" %}